Top of Page

 Historical Enrollment

-District enrollment numbers include all students in grades Pre-K through 12th grade on the 20th day of each school year.
-The projections and forecast estimates are created by the CPS Department of Planning and Data Management and are based on historical enrollment trends at each school.
-Nationally, other school districts are experiencing similar enrollment declines; impacted in part by the COVID-19 global pandemic.
+CPS enrollment numbers include all students in grades Pre-K through 12th grade who are enrolled in the district on the 20th day of each school year.
+The projected enrollment numbers are created by the CPS Department of Planning and Data Management and are based on historical enrollment trends at each school.

 Historical and Projected Student Enrollment